 That depends on the TV but as a general rule of thumb: The better (and more expensive) the TV, the better the upscaling.

-You’ll need an OLED or QLED TV, like the 65-inch LG C9 and Samsung Q9FN.
+You’ll need an OLED or QLED TV, like the 65-inch LG G1 OLED and Hisense H9G Quantum.

 Yes, so long as your computer has an HDMI output.
 Adapters can be used for other output types but frequently do not pass along audio.

 Most modern TVs can be paired with Amazon Alexa, and Google Assistant through either an Amazon Echo, Fire TV, or Google Home.
-Some televisions even have them built in, eliminating the need for a receiver.
+Some televisions even have them built-in, eliminating the need for a smart speaker.

-Right now, there are no TVs that have Siri built in.
-Those that support AirPlay 2 and HomeKit, however, can be controlled using Siri on an iOS device, such as an iPad, iPhone, or iPod, as well as a Mac.
+Right now, there are no TVs that have Siri built-in.
+Those that support AirPlay 2 and HomeKit, however, can be controlled using Siri on an iOS device, such as an iPad, iPhone, or HomePod mini, as well as a Mac.

 OLED TVs are the only type of 4K TVs that have the potential to suffer from burn-in, though it’s incredibly uncommon.
-It’s not something for average consumers to worry about anymore.
+Unless you like to leave the same news channel playing for eight hours a day, seven days a week, for weeks on end, you probably don’t need to worry about it.